MrLixm/MrLixm.github.io/content/blog/0004/opendrt.rst

         - ``average``: desktop/office average surround.

 ``dechroma`` : this one is more "subjective", allowing to control the amount of chrominance compression that should be applied on values reaching display maximum (R,G,B=1.0).
-If HDR imagery needs to be produced, this can be lowered (as teh target domain (hdr) has more volume to express chroma)
+If HDR imagery needs to be produced, this can be lowered (as the target domain (hdr) has more volume to express chroma)

 ``saturation`` : Expand chroma on the bottom values after the compression by the dechroma.